Label Alignment Regularization for Distribution Shift: Experiments

 \section{Experiments}

-In this section, we first design a synthetic dataset to verify that our regularizer is indeed beneficial in a distribution shift setting by adjusting the classifier.
+In this section, we first design a synthetic dataset to verify that our regularizer is indeed beneficial in a distribution shift setting by adjusting the classifier and to perform an ablation study on the role of removing implicit regularization.
 Then, we demonstrate the effectiveness of our method on a well-known benchmark where classic domain-adversarial methods are known to fail \citep{zhao2019learning}.
 Last, we show our algorithm's practical utility in a cross-lingual sentiment classification task.